Notifications

 • Phonological Awareness Screening Test (PAST)/Test de dépistage de la conscience phonologique (TDCP).

 • Test Nom et son des lettres (NSLe) – the French equivalent of the English LeNS Test.
-It assesses a student’s ability to name letters, sound out single letters and French letter combinations (for example, a, s, r, ou, ch, ain).
+It screens a student’s ability to name letters, sound out single letters and French letter combinations (for example, a, s, r, ou, ch, ain).

 • recall familiar and irregular words (for example, take, hand, island, cough)

-• sound out non-words (for example, norf, framp, gurve) that were created specially for this assessment and have no meaning
+• sound out non-words (for example, norf, framp, gurve) that were created especially for this assessment and have no meaning

 • Test Castle et Coltheart 3 (CC3) – the French equivalent of the English CC3 assessment.